Tense Negotiations in the Eurozone to Influence This Week’s Volatility

 Shares

-Yesterday, after the close of the main trading session on the stock market, Netflix reported to investors for the 1st quarter of 2024.
+Yesterday, after the close of the main trading session, a report on activities for the 1st quarter of Alphabet Inc. (Google's parent company) was published.
+The report was strong, exceeding investors' expectations.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 60% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work, and whether you can afford to take the high risk of losing your money.